What is the Rowdy Corps Community Scholars Program?

-1. How do I know if I am eligible to join Rowdy Corps?
+1. How do I know if I am eligible to join Rowdy Corps Community Scholars?

 Work study eligibility is a requirement but does not guarantee admittance to the Rowdy Corps program.
 Students must also submit an application.

-Due to a limited number of Rowdy Corps positions approved each academic year, applicants will be reviewed and accepted on a rolling “first come, first served” basis.
-Interested parties are encouraged to apply as early as possible to assure consideration for a spot in the Rowdy Corps program.
+Due to a limited number of Rowdy Corps Community Scholars positions approved each academic year, applicants will be reviewed and accepted on a rolling “first come, first served” basis.
+Interested parties are encouraged to apply as early as possible to assure consideration for a spot in the Rowdy Corps Community Scholars program.
 Individual program applications will be reviewed and addressed within two weeks of submission.

-2. Can I select the agency for which I can work?
+2. Can I select the agency for which I can apply?

-Yes!
 You have the opportunity to review and select from the list of community partners and apply to each position individually.
-Rowdy Corps Coordinator may offer additional suggestions for available positions after reviewing your application and resume.
-Interviews are scheduled with agency site supervisors to determine the quality of fit and matches will be based on a combination of consideration of student skills and agency/organization needs.
+However, keep in mind program staff may offer additional suggestions for available positions upon reviewing your application and resume.
+Interviews are scheduled with agency site supervisors to determine the quality of fit and matches will be based on a combination in consideration of student skills and agency/organizational needs.

 3. Are there any commitments?

-Rowdy Corps are expected to work no less than 12 hours/week and no more than 19 hours/week over the span of the academic year.
-Students are also required to attend mandatory reflection sessions throughout the academic year.
+Rowdy Corps Community Scholars are expected to work no less than 12 hours/week and no more than 19 hours/week over the span of the academic year.
+Students are also required to attend mandatory reflection and leadership training sessions throughout the academic year.
 Students are highly encouraged to make a two-year commitment to the program.

 4. How do I get paid?

-Rowdy Corps’ current pay rate is $11.50 per hour and checks are processed on a bi-weekly basis through the university.
+Rowdy Corps Community Scholars earn the current rate of $11.50 per hour and checks are processed on a bi-weekly basis through the university.

 Tips for remaining eligible for Rowdy Corps: